elastic/eui/wiki/writing-styles-with-emotion.md

 ## Child selectors

 Most components also contain child elements that have their own styles.
 Each element should have it's own theme function to keep things tidy.
-Keep them within a singel `styles.ts` file if they exist in the same `.tsx` file.
+Keep them within a single `styles.ts` file if they exist in the same `.tsx` file.

 ```ts